e-baumer/e-baumer.github.io/_posts/2020-04-03-model-risk-uncertainty.md

 categories of model uncertainty and illustrate these uncertainties through practical examples.
 Note that this post heavily draws upon Guilherme Duarte Marmerola’s excellent [post](https://gdmarmerola.github.io/risk-and-uncertainty-deep-learning/).

-## Aleatory vs Epistemic Uncertainty
+## Aleatoric vs Epistemic Uncertainty
 Model uncertainty can be broken down into two different categories, aleatoric and epistemic.
 These are often referred to as risk (aleatoric uncertainty) and uncertainty (epistemic uncertainty).
 Because the term “uncertainty” can refer to a specific type of uncertainty (epistemic) or the overall uncertainty of the model, I will use the terms aleatoric